jerryt92/milvus-lite-rest-wrapper/README_en.md

 - Suitable for single-machine application scenarios

 This project provides an excellent solution for developers who need vector database functionality while pursuing lightweight and local deployment options.

+## Acknowledgements

+The project depends on the [milvus-lite](https://github.com/milvus-io/milvus-lite) project, thanks to the contributions of the Milvus team.